CustomClass Information and Registration Form

 10. Are ALL credit classes available for the CustomClass option?

-All but the following five exceptions: classes in nursing (NURS), cardiovascular technology (CARD), radiologic technology (RADT), emergency medical services (EMSP), and Police Academy.
+All but the following exceptions: ARTT-221 (Art Museum Field Trips), classes in nursing (NURS), cardiovascular technology (CARD), radiologic technology (RADT), emergency medical services (EMSP), physical therapist assistant (PTAP), and Police Academy.
+Other new health care programs may not be eligible.
 All other classes listed in the credit schedule may be taken as CustomClasses.

 11. How much does it cost for tuition and fees?